 We found 6 orthopedic surgeons near Bridgeport, WV.

-Dr. William Dahl practices orthopedics/orthopedic surgery.
-He accepts Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
-Dr. Dahl studied medicine at Johns Hopkins University School of Medicine.
+Dr. William Dahl is an orthopedics/orthopedic surgery specialist in Bridgeport, WV.
+He is in-network for Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.
+He graduated from Johns Hopkins University School of Medicine.

 Conditions / Treatments

 Medicare Patient Age